 Scoop the mixture into the prepared tin and use a spatula to smooth the top.

 To serve, use a small sieve and push a little cacao powder through to decorate the top.
-Delicious served with dollops of vanilla coconut yoghurt on each slice.
+Delicious served with dollops of vanilla coconut yoghurt.

 Store in an airtight container in the fridge for up to 7 days.
 Serve at room temperature.
 Suitable to freeze (it’s best to slice first).